Annual Conference and Exhibition 2023

 University Hospital Coventry and Warwickshire NHS Trust

 Kiran is chief medical officer, deputy chief executive officer and consultant cardiologist at University Hospitals of Coventry and Warwickshire.
 He came to that role in 2019 after six years as medical director for NHS England (West Midlands).
 He graduated from Kings College, Cambridge University in 1993 and has been a practising Consultant Cardiologist 2005 and continues to practice despite a busy managerial role.
 He was appointed an Honorary Professor at Warwick and Coventry Universities in 2018.
-He was also clinical lead for the Coventry and Warwickshire ICS (2019-22).
+He was also clinical lead for the Coventry and Warwickshire Integrated Care System (2019-22).

 Professor Margaret Heffernan